-Data entry is currently ongoing.
-All data entry will be QCed by an experienced team member.
-Most issues identified in the Data Verification Interface and past point-matching issues have been addressed.
+All data entry has been QC'ed by a team member with multiple years of experience working with the data entry system.
+QC issues identified between 2016 and 2022 in the Data Verification Interface and past point-matching issues have been addressed.